dani8190/DoomFrame/README.md

 to run it:
- move both files to Doom folder
+ move both files to Doom folder (Doomframe.frm & uninstaller.frm)

 open the console in Doom.